-- Some Old World and New World monkey have opposable thumbs.
+- Some Old World and New World monkeys have opposable thumbs.
 Listed as number 10 on the list, a few New World monkeys, such as the tamarin and capuchin, climb like pros with their opposable thumbs and prehensile tales.

 Contrary to popular belief, humans are not the only creatures with opposable thumbs.
 Rather, it is as if we are in an exclusive club with the few other animals that have this rare trait.
 Driving, eating, gaming, and much more – you use your thumbs every day, but you may be wondering: what exactly is an opposable thumb?
 How does it differ from other digits?
 And what makes it so special?

 Having an opposable thumb means that you are able to rotate and flex your thumb so that it “opposes” or touches the tips of your other fingers, fingerprint to fingerprint.
 This may not seem very special, but it is – most animals have toes or fingers that flex in only one direction.
-Imagine using only your fingers to do everything, if you had no thumb.
+Imagine using only your fingers to do everything if you had no thumb.
 The rotating thumb allows us to grasp, hold, and use objects.

 What other animals have rare opposable thumbs?
 Many primates do.
 These include the great apes, Old World monkeys, and the primates of Madagascar.
 A few other mammals and at least one frog species also have opposable thumbs.

-Why are opposable thumbs so rare?
 The simple reason is that most animals do not need them to survive.
 Most mammals, for instance, use their forefeet for walking, climbing, or defending themselves.
 In these applications, the opposable thumb could get in the way or be easily injured.
 These animals get along just fine without them.